-The key idea in GDSTR+ is to augment GDSTR with two forests of local trees and an additional greedy-hull forwarding mode.
+The key idea in GDSTR+ is to augment GDSTR with two forests of local trees and an additional greedy-hull Fig 1.1 Procedure to reduce the size of a convex hull forwarding mode.
 In GDSTR+, a node will first attempt to forward a packet greedily as before.
 If greedy forwarding fails, it will switch to the new greedy-hull forwarding mode by using the information contained in the convex hulls of a local hull tree.
 By local, we mean that the tree contains only the nodes in a limited locality.
-Since correctness cannot be guaranteed, forwarding can not reachable down the tree, so we forward the packet up sometimes fail using the local tree and in such a case, a the tree.

-many years, scalable routing for wireless node will switch to forwarding on one of the two original global hull trees, which is guaranteed to succeed.
+Since correctness cannot be not reachable down the tree, so we forward the packet up guaranteed, forwarding can sometimes fail using the local tree and in such a case, a node will switch to forwarding on one of the two original global hull trees, which is guaranteed to succeed.